mcmagi/kq5cd-text-patch/README.md

 * Text dialogs for the narrator, including the decorative first letter
 * Text dialogs for actor portraits, with the dialog box positioned relative to the portrait
-* Text dialog behavior (positioning, width, timeout, imagery, etc) used in the Disk version
+* Text dialog behavior (positioning, width, timeout, imagery, etc) used in the Disk version, with some adjustment where necessary
 * Restore/Restart/Quit text dialogs shown at death have the text re-added to them

-Still TODO:
-* Intro
-* Outro
+* Text dialogs for the intro and ending sequences
+* Text dialogs for the Ants and Weeping Willow songs' lyrics

 ## Installation ##